-Rambus Inc. (RMBS)’s loss in a patent- infringement case against LSI Corp. and STMicroelectronics NV (STM) over high-speed memory chips will be reviewed, a U.S. trade agency said.
+Rambus Inc. (RMBS:US)’s loss in a patent- infringement case against LSI Corp. and STMicroelectronics NV (STM) over high-speed memory chips will be reviewed, a U.S. trade agency said.

 The U.S. International Trade Commission said today it will review “in its entirety” a finding by one of its judges that the companies didn’t violate Rambus’s patent rights.
 The six- member commission in Washington is scheduled to announce its decision July 2 and has the power to block imports of products that infringe U.S. patent rights.